Last updated: February 2026

 Yes.
 Houses in FEMA flood zones can be sold, but traditional buyers face mandatory flood insurance requirements and higher lending scrutiny.
 Cash buyers bypass these barriers entirely.

-Florida Water Damage Disclosure Requirements
+Florida Flood History Disclosure Requirements

-Why Traditional Buyers Avoid Water-Damaged Homes
+Why Traditional Buyers Walk Away From Flood Zone Homes

-Sell Your Water-Damaged House As-Is
+Sell Your Flood Zone Property As-Is

 Get Your Cash Offer Today